Interfaith Peace-Builders Commitment to Safety

-Safety of the participants on an Interfaith Peace-Builders delegation
+Safety of the participants on Interfaith Peace-Builders delegations

-• IFPB has sent 29 delegations to the region since 2001, including several during times of heightened tensions such as the Lebanon war in 2006, the Iraq war in 2003, and the Israeli reoccupation of the West Bank and Gaza in 2002.
-So we are experienced in monitoring and dealing with situations like the current one.
-We have sent – and brought back—all of our participants, almost 400 individuals.
+We have sent more than 60 delegations to the region since 2001, including several during times of heightened tensions such as the Lebanon war in 2006, the Iraq war in 2003, and the Israeli reoccupation of the West Bank and Gaza in 2002.
+So we are experienced in monitoring and dealing with such situations.
+We have brought back all of our participants, over 1,100 individuals.

 • In addition to two delegation leaders, both of whom have significant experience in the region, our delegations always have a professional Palestinian guide and driver (who are fluent in Arabic and Hebrew).